I-CV207/Pewlett-Hackard-Analysis/README.md

 ## Overview of the analysis

-The purpose of the following analysis is to create a data base that holds the information of the employees from ther company, we are using some initial CSV files that have the most relevant information, from there a few querries will be programmed to get the table of retiring personnel by title and employee eligible for the mentorship programin order to provide reliable information for the upcoming **"silver tsunami"**.
+The purpose of the following analysis is to create a database that holds the information of the employees from ther company, we are using some initial CSV files that have the most relevant information, from there a few querries will be programmed to get the tables of retiring personnel by title and employee eligible for the mentorship programin order to provide reliable information for the upcoming **"silver tsunami"**.

 ## Results
-From the obtained queries there are a few things worth mention are:
+From the obtained queries, a few things worth mention are:

 - In the table, *retirment_titles* there are 133,776 records, however such records have duplicates on their employe numbers as they are grouped by their title due to the fact that throught the years some have recieved promotions.